sunny-aguilar/nak-mobile/README.md

 - Encryption rules: on Info.Plist, add an entry under 'App Uses Non-Exemp Entryption' wiht a value of NO.

 ## Android Build System Notes
+### Version Number
+- GooglePlay requires any subsequent app releases (updates) to have a new "versionName" and "versionCode".
+- In the "android" folder, find the local.properties where the edits can be made.
+- Only need to increment the "versionCode" by 1 for each new release.